jinlee/418-final/guide.md

 seq.map(foo); // returns [0, 1, 4, 9]
 {% endhighlight %}

+You can also pass in the number of web workers that should be spawned.
+Usually this should equal the number of cores that you have.
+If this isn't explicitly passed in, the library defaults to `2`.

+{% highlight javascript %}
+var seq = new Seq([0, 1, 2, 3], 4); // 4 web workers will spawn
+{% endhighlight %}

-You can also pass in an callback function to be run after the map has finished.
+You can pass in a callback function to be run after the map has finished.

 {% highlight javascript %}
 var done = function(res) {